 Courts consider numerous other factors, including factors unique to each couple.
 Your attorney should never use a one-size-fits-all approach to property division.

-At Schibell & Mennie, we take great care to make sure the clients we serve receive a fair and just result when it comes to equitable distribution of marital property.
+At Schibell Law, we take great care to make sure the clients we serve receive a fair and just result when it comes to equitable distribution of marital property.

-For a free consultation about the equitable distribution matters in your family law case, call the New Jersey equitable distribution lawyer at Schibell & Mennie today at 732-774-1000.Our Oakhurst and Howell offices are serving throughout New Jersey
+For a free consultation about the equitable distribution matters in your family law case, call the New Jersey equitable distribution lawyer at Schibell Law today at 732-774-1000.Our Oakhurst and Howell offices are serving throughout New Jersey